Frequently Asked Questions

 (Postage is not required).

-If you have any other queries please contact our Personal Savings Team on
+If you have any other queries please contact our UK customer service team on

 0845 455 22 22 (8am - 8pm, Monday to Friday, excluding bank holidays in England and Wales)